luno/moonbeam/docs/spec.md

 The attacker empties out account (b) at the sender through other means and publishes the closure transaction for (a, b) to receive a total of 3000, which causes the sender to lose money.

-Prevention:
-Close the channel after any failed transaction (after retrying).
+This scenario is prevented by closing the channel after any failed transaction (after retrying).

 ### Closure